Node7Developement/node7-charselect/README.md

 ensure node7-charselect
 ```

-## Flow
+## Nested flow

-- Existing characters load their skin and clothing only through `node7-appearance`.
+- The roster is the root page.
+Opening a slot replaces it with that slot's nested page inside the same side panel.
+- Existing characters open a readable detail page with Enter County, Delete Character, and Back actions.
+- Empty slots open a four-page creation path: Name, Background, Gender, and Review.
+- Only the current nested page is visible, so the interface never needs a scrollbar.
+- Delete confirmation is its own nested page and returns to the selected character.
+- Arrow Up and Arrow Down move selection.
+Enter or Arrow Right opens/confirms.
+Arrow Left, Escape, or Backspace returns when appropriate.
+- Mouse selection remains available.
+- No character preview ped is created, cloned, dressed, moved, or displayed.
-- The real player ped stays hidden at the original RSG staging coordinates.
+- The real player ped remains hidden at the selector stage until a character is loaded.
-- A separate cloned preview ped stays at the original RSG preview coordinates.
+- Existing characters spawn at their stored gameplay position after appearance and collision finish loading.
-- New characters save a default male or female Node7 appearance and spawn at `Config.DefaultSpawn`.
+- New characters receive the configured default NODE7 appearance and spawn at `Config.DefaultSpawn`.
-- Players can then visit the normal clothing/appearance locations to customize.
+- The native RedM loading screen and NODE7 fallback overlay remain active during the final spawn handoff.
+- Logout saves the gameplay position before returning to character selection.